dapf27/awtrixPS/README.md

 ## 📋 Overview

-This repository provides a set of PowerShell scripts and supporting files to integrate and automate the [Awtrix Smart Clock](https://blueforcer.github.io/awtrix3) with various data sources and notifications.
+This repository provides a set of PowerShell scripts and supporting files to integrate and automate the [Awtrix Smart Clock (Ulanzi Smart Pixel clock)](https://blueforcer.github.io/awtrix3) with various data sources and notifications.
 The scripts allow you to display worktime progress, weather, garbage collection schedules, Icinga monitoring status, Microsoft Teams status, and more on your Awtrix clock.

 ## 🔧 Features